flexi-framework/flexi/README.md

 # Quick Start Guide
 For a more detailed installation instructions, please see the documention [here][userguide].

-FLEXI is tested for various Linux distributions including Ubuntu, OpenSUSE, CentOS or Arch and also runs on MacOS.
-For installation you require the following dependencies:
+[FLEXI][flexi] is tested for various Linux distributions including Ubuntu, OpenSUSE, CentOS, or Arch. ƎLexi also runs on macOS.
+For the installation, you require the following dependencies:

 | Package          | Required | Installed by FLEXI |
 |:-----------------|:--------:|:------------------:|